amarton/amarton.github.io/_posts/2025-1-15-illustrator-graphics.md

    ![][image1]

 5. Switch to the preview tab.
 Make changes to the graphic via the tabs on the right side of the screen.
 I would suggest the following:
-   1. Under the Heatmap tab, set cell padding to 0 and height to 1\.
+   A. Under the Heatmap tab, set cell padding to 0 and height to 1\.
       ![][image2]
-   2. Under the Color tab, select “Numeric,” “Sequential,” and “Linear.”
+   B. Under the Color tab, select “Numeric,” “Sequential,” and “Linear.”
 You might consider a custom color palette or choose one of the palettes baked into Flourish.
       ![][image3]

-   3. Move the x-axis to the top.
+   C. Move the x-axis to the top.
 Set it to a 45 degree angle
       ![][image4]

-   4. Go through the tabs and make any other changes you think are needed\!
+   D. Go through the tabs and make any other changes you think are needed\!

 6. Select “Export and publish” then “Publish to share and embed” then “Publish.”